 Attic water damage is more common than the majority of homeowners realize.
 Condensation and ice dams are winter weather phenomena, especially in cold, snowy climates like the northeast.
 However, even in warm climates, NJ attic water damage is typical too.

 Leaky roofs trigger loss issues not just to the attic, in regards to damp insulation, electrical shorts, and content damage, but also cause water damage to ceilings, walls, and flooring inside the house.
 Since this area of the home is not regularly seen, property owners normally find attic water damage by accident, or when other areas in the residence have actually been noticeably affected.

 Here are the most popular topics regarding attic water damage that our clients inquire about: [DDET click to expand]

 - Mold attic

 - Attic water damage repair

 - Wet attic insulation water damage

 Ceiling Water Damage

 A leaky roof top is a possible cause for ceiling water damage.
 One more common cause for ceiling water damage is due to condensation from your air conditioner.
 A burst hot water heater in the attic also can cause ceiling water damage.
-On top of that, whenever there’s upstairs bathroom water damage, it may reflect over the downstairs ceiling right under the affected area.
-Last but not least, leaky pipes are an additional possibility for water damage ceiling.
+On top of that, whenever there’s upstairs bathroom water damage, it may reflect over the downstairs ceiling right under the effected area.
+Last but not least, leaky pipes can also cause ceiling water damage.

 - Ceiling water damage repair cost